brainhackorg/global2020/content/home/hero.md

 #   Display link(s) by specifying a URL and label below.
 Icon is optional for `[cta]`.
 #   Remove a link/note by deleting a cta/note block.
 [cta]
-  url = "/events#host-a-local-brainhack"
+  url = "/events#host-your-own-local-brainhack"
-  label = "Host your own local Brainhack" icon_pack = "fas" icon = "fire fa-fw"
+  label = "Host your own local Brainhack" icon_pack = "fas" icon = "map-pin  fa-fw"
 #
 # [cta_alt]
 #   url = "#projects"